nadavalli/Merz-Project/README.md

 * Target Config lightning__RecordPage is used to allow the component to be used on a lightning detail page as per the requirement.

 **Testing**
-Testing the components with both approaches: Used account object as I was testing in my personal sandbox.
+**Unit tests** -- TBD.
+Can be added to both lwc and Apex (using mock interfaces) **Functional testing** -- Please find below the functional testing of the components with both approaches: Used account object as I was testing in my personal sandbox.
 Components are placed on the right side panel of the detail page.
-Component with refresh button is the component using Approach Two.
+Component with refresh button is the component using LWC + Apex.

 https://github.com/nadavalli/Merz-Project/assets/55205333/df5aa2e3-8660-4f81-9ae0-7ce764057bec